-C. Application for Federal Transit Administration (FTA) Section 5311 Program Funds, FY 2020-21 Page 23
+C. Application for Federal Transit Administration (FTA) Section 5311 Program Funds, FY 2020-21

-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+It was requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 - 1. Authorize the Chairman to sign the resolution authorizing the Executive Director to sign the FTA 5311 FY 2020-21 grant application with all supporting documentation. - 2.
-Direct staff to submit the application to Caltrans. - D. Application for Federal Transit Administration (FTA) Section 5311 Program Funds FY 2020-21 Coronavirus Relief and Response Supplemental Appropriations Act Page 26
+Direct staff to submit the application to Caltrans. - Application for Federal Transit Administration (FTA) Section 5311 Program Funds FY 2020 21 Coronavirus Relief and Response Supplemental Appropriations Act

-It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.
+It was requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval, after public comment if any.